-This is the most common of all trumpet vines, bred by Obtenteur Sahut in South France in 1889.
-Probably the same hybrid was already developed in 1850 by the Italian brothers and gardeners Tagliabue in a royal garden in Milan, hence the Latin name below.
-The flower size is similarly conspicuous as in C. 'Grandiflora,' hence also named “Large Trumpet Vine.”
-Flowers salmon red to vermilion (like Geraniums) with an orange throat appear in large numbers.
-Typically the petals still show some creases from their bud stadium.
-The flower bunches are also very profuse within the foliage and make a spectacular show on any wall, and they last right into autumn!
-Such striking displays make 'Madame Galen' especially suitable for very large areas.
-Seedpods probably only develop if other trumpet vines grow in the vicinity.
-Despite being a Self-clinger with adhesive roots, it is better to provide the plant with a support system, which allows it to grow up to ca. 10m high.
+This is the most common of all trumpet vines, bred by Obtenteur Sahut in the south of France in 1889.
+This hybrid was likely already 'born' in 1850 by the Italian brothers and gardeners Tagliabue in a royal garden in Milan, hence the Latin name below.
+The flower size (similar to the C. 'Grandiflora), have earned another name-- “Large Trumpet Vine.”
+Its flowers-- salmon red to vermilion (like geraniums) with an orange throat-- appear in large numbers.
+Typically the petals still show some folds from their bud stadium.
+The flower tufts are also profuse within the foliage and make a spectacular show on any wall, and they last right into autumn!
+Such striking displays make 'Madame Galen' especially suitable for very large-scale projects and areas.
+Seedpods tend to develop only if other trumpet vines grow in the vicinity.
+Despite being a self-climber with adhesive roots, it is better to provide the plant with a support system, which allows it to grow up to about 10 metres high.
 Good frost resistance.
-Refer to General Information for location, pruning, suitable cable systems etc.
+Refer to the trumpet vine general information for guidance on location, pruning, suitable cable systems, etc..

 (lat: Campsis x tagliabuana, 'Madame Galen', hybrid of Campsis radicans and Campsis grandiflora)